Yukaru-san/wabot/README.md

-AddTextCommand(string, func())             // If a message starts with the given string it executes the func AddGroupCommand(string, string, func())    // Like above, but only works in given group SetDefaultTextHandleFunction(func())	   // Calls the given function if no command could be parsed SetImageHandler(func())                    // Executes the given function when receiving a image
+AddTextCommand(string, func())             // If a message starts with the given string it executes the func AddGroupCommand(string, string, func())    // Like above, but only works in given group SetDefaultTextHandleFunction(func())	   // Calls the given function if no command could be parsed SetImageHandler(func())                    // Executes the given function when receiving an image
 SetStickerHandler(func())                  // Executes the given function when receiving a sticker

 WriteTextMessage(string, string)           // Writes a WhatsApp messsage to the defined Jid's owner